Entomology Leadership Program

 The Entomology Leadership Program is a component of the Kentucky Forest Leadership Program (KFLP).
 For over 40 years, KFLP (a program developed by the University of Kentucky Department of Forestry) has been introducing high-school students to the basics of forest management during a one-week, overnight summer program.
 Participating students spend the week investigating an 80-acre plot of woods using real life forest-management techniques.

-To learn more about the Forestry component of Leadership Program, and to see more pictures and feedback from past students, visit the main website at: https://kflp.ca.uky.edu/
+To learn more about the Forestry and Wildlife components of Leadership Program, and to see more pictures and feedback from past students, visit the main website at: https://kflp.ca.uky.edu/

 This program is open to high-school students entering their junior or senior year with an interest in biology, ecology, forestry, or entomology.
-The total cost is $400, including a $50 application fee.
+The total cost is $500, including a $50 application fee.
 This fee includes food, dorm-style lodging, materials, and instruction.
+Find the application here (be sure to select the "entomology" option if you are interested in attending the entomology portion of the camp; note that options also exist for "forestry" and "wildlife"):

 Non-Kentucky applicants are encouraged to apply and several have attended in the past.
 All fees and application requirements are the same for out-of-state applicants.